marghe943/kibanaChoroplethMap/README.md

 A KIBANA PLUGIN FOR CHOROPLETH MAPS
 Copyright (C) 2017  Margherita Gambini

-This file is part of chorMap.
+This file is part of choropleth_map.

-chorMap is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+choropleth_map is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-chorMap is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+choropleth_map is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with chorMap.
+You should have received a copy of the GNU General Public License along with choropleth_map.
 If not, see <http://www.gnu.org/licenses/>.

 ### Description